Balliol College

 Students come from over 40 different countries and study an even greater variety of subjects.
 There is a programme of interdisciplinary seminars with distinguished outside speakers of many varieties and the Middle Common Room organises excellent internal research seminars.

-Balliol College also offers a wide range of generous graduate scholarships, and there is financial support in the form of bursaries, conference and research project grants, and additional funding for college activities.
+Balliol College also offers a range of graduate scholarships, and there is financial support in the form of bursaries, conference and research project grants, and additional funding for college activities.

 College tour